taskcluster/azure-blob-storage/README.md

    * _createAppendDataBlob(options, content)_
 Creates an instance of AppendDataBlob.
 Each object appended must be in JSON format and must match the schema defined at container level.
 Updating and deleting the existing content is not supported.

+This is equivalent to creating a new `DataBlockBlob` instance (see below), then calling its `create` method.
+Note that a `DataBlockBlob` instance cannot be created any other way, and that the `create` operation is unconditional, so it is impossible to modify an existing object for which you do not already have a `DataBlockBlob` instance.

 ```js
     let options = {